pablocorral93/midbootcamp-project/README.md

 I believe physical activity and balanced nutrition play a pivotal role in enhancing physical health, mental well-being, and overall quality of life.
 My goal with this project is to bring awareness of how important these two factors are for our overall wellness.

-## Objective
-The primary goal of this project is to gather and analyze data that reflect people's perceptions of the importance of physical activity and nutrition on their overall wellness.
-The insights gained will help in understanding public opinion and potentially guide future health initiatives.

-## Hypotheses
 To test the importance of physical activity and balanced nutrition, I conducted a survey with a sample of 216 individuals.
-Each participant was asked to rate, on a scale of 1 to 5, how important they believe sports and nutrition are for their overall wellness.
+Each participant was asked to rate, on a scale of 1 to 5, how important they believe sports and nutrition are for their overall wellness among other questions related to sports and nutrition.

 ## Key Hypotheses:
 Physical Activity Hypothesis: Individuals who rate physical activity (sports) with a score of 3.5 or higher believe it is important for their overall wellness.